ldoguin/custom-openapi-clever-cloud-client/README.md

 ## Go client

-for of the go client templates to include oauth1 auth in ./go
+for of the go client templates to include oauth1 auth in ./go.
+Copy has been made at version 4.2.0.

 `java -jar openapi-generator-cli-4.2.0.jar generate -i openapi.json -g go -o ./build/go-client -t go --skip-validate-spec`